Suggest New Software

 - Availability of other similar software.

-Additional criteria for software installation in Campus Computing Labs include:
+Software for the Campus Computing Labs

 - Number of students who might use the software.

-The number of licenses that CSSD maintains for a given software package is determined by factors, including:
+Please note: The number of licenses that CSSD maintains for a given software package is determined by factors, including: